MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings which are common between the Microsoft Office Suite 2013 applications.
 Microsoft Office 365 synchronizes certain settings by default without UE-V. If the synchronization capabilities of Microsoft Office 365 are disabled, then the user settings which are common between the Microsoft Office Suite 2013 applications will synchronize between a user’s work computers with UE-V by default.
 Use this policy setting to prevent the user settings which are common between the Microsoft Office Suite 2013 applications from synchronization between computers with UE-V.

 If you enable this policy setting, user settings which are common between the Microsoft Office Suite 2013 applications continue to synchronize with UE-V.